prajjawal05/transcoding/README.md

 There is a file called `InterpolatedPredictor.py`.
 It predicts the action runtime, object size and lifetime using linear interpolation.

+#### Orchestration DAG

+There is a file called `OrchestrationDAG.py`.
+It creates a DAG (from object reader to object writer) for an orchestration ID and provides a few functionalities revolving around DAG.

 #### Constants

 `constants.py` has the details related to hosts and port used for document storage and object storage layer as well as any access keys if present.